Chapter 15 : 10+5=? HELLS YEAH IT EQUALS CHAPTER 15.

 McGonagall opened the door to her classroom, all of us filing in behind her and finding our seats.

-want to know."
+"Now I really want to know."
 James said, thunking down in the chair next to mine.

 I smiled, "That's too bad."

 His bottom lip was stuck out again, "It's not nice to keep secrets."